SunANDJoy/WBEGEN/README.md

 * Each dataset must be saved in the .Rdata format and named after the corresponding gene (e.g. ENSG00000089022.Rdata contains the genotype information of cis-SNPs located around the ENSG00000089022 gene).
 * The rows must represent samples, while the columns must represent SNPs.
 4. Input information (input_info.Rdata)
-* A file contains a list of the 47 human tissues and the sets of sample IDs for the training, validation, and test set.
+* The file contains a list of the 47 human tissues and the sets of sample IDs for the training, validation, and test set.
 * To ensure the consistency of the results, we defined the components for the training, validation, and test set in advance.
 * We provide The input_info.Rdata file in this repository.
 <br/>